awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 A field data conversion failed. (mysql_endpoint_capture.c:2154)
 ```

-In AWS DMS engine versions prior to 3\.1\.1, this error often occurred because of tables or databases using UTF8MB4 encoding\.
-These engine versions didn't support the UTF8MB4 character set\.
-In addition, check your database's parameters related to connections\.
+Check your database's parameters related to connections\.
 The following command can be used to set these parameters\.

 ```
 SHOW VARIABLES LIKE '%char%';